vircadia/vircadia-native-core/tools/auto-tester/README.md

 ### Usage
 Before starting the evaluation, make sure the GitHub user and branch are set correctly.
 The user should not normally be changed, but the branch may need to be set to the appropriate RC.

-After setting the checkbox as required and pressing Evaluate - the user will be asked for the snapshots folder.
+After setting the check-box as required and pressing Evaluate - the user will be asked for the snapshots folder.
 ### Details
 Evaluation proceeds in a number of steps:

 1. A folder is created to store any failures

-1. The expecetd images are download from GitHub.
+1. The expected images are download from GitHub.
 They are named slightly differently from the snapshots (e.g. `tests.engine.render.effect.highlight.coverage.00000.png` and `tests.engine.render.effect.highlight.coverage.00000_EI.png`).

 1. The images are then pair-wise compared, using the SSIM algorithm.
 A fixed threshold is used to define a mismatch.